Hombre Lobo: Critical reception

 The album has a score of 70/100 on Metacritic, indicating "generally positive reviews".
-One negative review of the album came again from Pitchfork, who gave the album 4.6 out of 10.
+One negative review of the album came again from Ian Cohen of Pitchfork, who gave the album 4.6 out of 10, finding much of the album repeating previous themes present in the Eels catalogue, saying "The tracks on Hombre Lobo that aren't juke-joint pastiche sink into Everett's comfort zone of impotent longing, the trouble with dreams, and the general shittiness of putting your faith in other people."